Battle of Sedan (1940): French defences at Sedan

-General Huntziger was happy to rely on "concrete" to ensure the safety of Sedan as he rejected the idea that the Germans would attack through the Ardennes.
+General Huntziger was happy to rely on "concrete" to ensure the safety of Sedan, as he had rejected the idea that the Germans would attack through the Ardennes.
 The Second Army built 52000 m3 of concrete fortifications along its front, but very little in the Sedan sector.
 Only 42 bunkers protected the Sedan bridgeheads on the outbreak of war in September 1939 and an additional 61 were built by 10 May.
 However, by 10 May, most of the bunkers were incomplete, lacking gun port shutters for the artillery casemates.
 Some of the bunkers lacked rear doors, making them vulnerable to infiltration by infantry.
 To the north of Sedan, on the northern bend of the Meuse, the town of Glaire overlooked the crossing points on the river, which was to be where the German armour would deliver its heaviest blow.
 There was a gap of 2 km between Bunker 305 at Glaire and Bunker 211 next to the Pont Neuf bridge.
-This allowed an attacker coming from the north to use the good road routes through the Fleigneux–Saint-Menges–Glaire axis to enter Sedan from the north.
+This allowed an attacker coming from the north to use the good roads along the Fleigneux–Saint-Menges–Glaire axis to enter Sedan from the north.

 The defences at Sedan also lacked any mines.
 The French Second Army was guarding a front of 70 km, and was given only 16,000 mines.
-Of that number, 7,000 were given to the cavalry divisions that were intended to delay a German advance through southern Belgium as well as to blockhouse points along the Franco–Belgian border.
-That left 2,000 for the defence of the river Meuse.
+Of that number, 7,000 were given to the cavalry divisions that were intended to delay a German advance through southern Belgium, as well as to blockhouse points along the Franco–Belgian border.
+That left 2,000 for the defence of the Meuse.
 Of those, the 55th Infantry Division got 422.
 Not all of these were laid, and some barriers were moved during the bunker construction in the Sedan sector.